MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 The next step to test is the power board, or U5.
 I *highly* suggest making sure you've assembled the power board correctly before directly connecting it and powering it all on, cowboy style.
 If you're able to test your power board before installation, definitely do that, but if you're not sure how, or don't have the ability, then you can use the MGBC board to test it.
 Just solder the board in the socket *except* for pin 7.
 Pin 7 is the 5 V pin, which powers the rest of the Game Boy.
 Keeping pin 7 depopulated, you can connect up batteries or a power supply, and turn the power switch on.
 Use a multimeter to measure the voltage from pin 7 (positive test probe) to GND (negative test probe).
 You should read approximately 5 V here - anything more than 5.1 V or less than 4.9 V means you've likely got something wrong on your power board.
 If you confirm you have 5 V on pin 7, you can go ahead and connect it up to the MGBC board (remove the batteries first, of course).

 If you don't have 5 V out of pin 7 when testing this way, along with checking your power board assembly, you will also want to check to make sure the MGBC board doesn't have any issues.
-Read on...

 ### Troubleshooting Common Electrical Issues